 A list of important dates and deadlines is provided at the front of this handbook.
 The information is based on the current regulations, and details may vary.
 The start dates for examinations are provisional.
 In general, all coursework must be submitted at the Examination Schools, addressed to the relevant Chair of Examinations, and stating your examination number and degree course, not your name or College.
-The exceptions to this are: the Team Design Project reports, which are not anonymous (as groups also do presentations) and should be submitted to the Deputy Administrator (Academic) or deputy; the industrial visit reports, which should be submitted to the Examination Schools, is obviously not anonymous.
+The exceptions to this are: the Team Design Project reports, which are not anonymous (as groups also do presentations) and should be submitted to the Deputy Administrator (Academic) or deputy; the industrial visit reports, which should be submitted to the Academic Administrative Assistant, and the MS Part II thesis, which whilst submitted at the Examination Schools, is obviously not anonymous.